⚠️ This tutorial is archived and no longer included in the main navigation. This emulator is too old and I do not

 Should you use Kawaks?

 Emulation quality between RetroArch (using the old cores) and Kawaks is generally the same.
 RetroArch may run better/smoother simply because it's in active development and optimized for Windows 10/11.
 Kawaks' benefit is that it's far easier to use and offers more features and options.
 Kawaks was last updated in 2016.
-That's not exactly terrible considering old arcade emulators work better with roms.
+Old arcade emulators work better with the roms that are readily available in rom sites, so Kawaks' age isn't necessarily a bad thing.

 To open Kawaks, double-click on .